 Fees and Costs:

-· As can be appreciated from the differing mediation models above, including Online mediation, the fees for each model can differ considerably plus the situation of f2f mediation, as to the cost of the venue, rooms and refreshments (and catering, if requested).
+· As can be appreciated from the differing mediation models above, including online mediation, the fees for each model can differ considerably plus the situation of f2f mediation, as to the cost of the venue, rooms and refreshments (and catering, if requested).

 · In essence, Civil/Commercial cases attract the highest fees owing to the higher preparation time, complexity and professional input required interacting with legal representatives, which can extend to several days, including the mediation day.
-Online mediation fees will be less than the f2f equivalent.
+Online mediation fees will usually be less than the f2f equivalent.

 · Workplace case fees are lower owing to the majority of the Mediator’s time being restricted to the day of the mediation.
 Where the Referrer wishes the Mediator to carry out a f2f mediation then the venue, rooms and refreshments (if required) will be reflected in the costs of the mediation day.
-As with Civil/Commercial cases, Online mediation fees will be less than the f2f equivalent.
+As with Civil/Commercial cases, online mediation fees will be less than the f2f equivalent.

 Colin Stewart Robertson : Background/Qualifications/Accreditation;

-· Originally trained and qualified as a Chartered Surveyor (now non-practicing).
+· Originally trained and qualified as a Chartered Surveyor (now non-practising).
 He achieved considerable negotiating experience in a wide range of industries ranging through manufacturing, construction/civil engineering, NHS, rail infrastructure, electrical, oil, petrochemical, process, electrical and power generation.
 Before setting up as a sole practitioner in the early 1980s he had trained for and attained senior positions in both major cost consultants and medium-sized contractors.

 · Though based in the Leeds/North & West Yorkshire area he worked extensively throughout the U.K. as well as on assignments in the U.S.A, Holland, Italy, mainland Spain and projects based in Australia, Middle East and Russia.